-Repetitive Strain Injury, or RSI, is the term applied to disorders that occur as a result of the prolonged and repetitive use of limbs, which can lead to a variety of symptoms including pain, swelling, numbness, weakness and loss of dexterity.
-Symptoms don’t necessarily occur immediately after strenuous activity; it may take hours or days before they begin to set in, and not everyone will experience all symptoms.
+Repetitive Strain Injury is the term applied to disorders that occur due to the prolonged and repetitive use of specific parts of the body to complete repetitive movements.
+The symptoms of RSI include pain, swelling, numbness, weakness and a loss of dexterity.
+Symptoms don’t necessarily occur immediately after strenuous activity.
+Instead, it may often take hours or days before these symptoms begin to set in and not everyone will necessarily experience all of these symptoms.

 Both of these activities involve the limbs being in a fixed position for too long whilst they are supported incorrectly.
 This causes continuous muscle contraction which can cause Repetitive Strain Injury.